AV Preeminent Peer Rated Attorneys

 153 Reviews

-• 550 Fannin, Suite 400, Beaumont, TX 77701+4 locations
+• 550 Fannin, Suite 400, Beaumont, TX 77701, U.S.A.+4 locations

-• Law Firm with 105 lawyers2 awards
+• Law Office with 33 lawyers2 awards

 • The firm of Germer PLLC was formed in 1994.
 The firm engages in trial work in State and Federal Courts in Beaumont and throughout Texas and has an established business and...
 Read More

-• Estate Planning LawyersPersonal Injury, Civil Trial Practice, and 20 more
+• Estate Planning LawyersPersonal Injury, Civil Trial Practice and 20 more

 • Serving Beaumont, TX

-• Law Firm with 2 lawyers2 awards
+• Law Office with 2 lawyers2 awards

 • For almost 30 years, our family law office has handled family law cases in the courtrooms of Houston and the surrounding parts of Texas.

-• Estate Planning LawyersFamily Law, Probate, and 11 more
+• Estate Planning LawyersFamily Law, Probate and 11 more

 Barbara A. DeGeorgio